stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 * how to win
 * capabilities

-The strategy tree hierarchy inside #stratapp becomes the place to articulate, innovate, evolve and collaborate on strategy execution, against that strategic frame of reference.
+The strategy tree hierarchy inside #stratapp then becomes the place to articulate, innovate, evolve and collaborate on strategy execution, against this clearly defined strategic frame of reference.

 ## **becoming agile on strategy execution**